neoneye/newton-commander/readme.md

 # Newton Commander

-A dual tab file manager for Mac OS X.
+A dual-pane file manager with tabs for Mac OS X.

 # Download